 State Representative Andrew W. Young (who also happened to be Vero's mayor and one of the local movie theater owners), sponsored a bill which would remove Vero from St. Lucie County, thereby creating a new county.
 After rigorous debate, on a hot afternoon in May, 1925, Indian River County was born, and Vero became the county seat.

-Entrepreneurs and farmers like Arthur R. Jones of Range Line Groves began planting citrus in Indian River in the 1940's.
+Entrepreneurs and farmers like Thomas Peebles began planting citrus in Indian River in the 1940's.
+Mr. Peebles was followed by his son-in-law Arthur R. Jones and then his son Tom Jones who currently owns and operates Vero's Hyatt Fruit Company.
 Many fruit shippers have come and gone in the county seat of Vero Beach.
-The family run companies like Hyatt Fruit Company have been around since the forties and are the best companies from which to order your Florida fruit (if we do say so ourselves).
+But it's the family run companies like Hyatt Fruit Company who have been around since the forties that are the best companies from which to order your Florida fruit (if we do say so ourselves).

 It's the chemical make-up of soil.
 Florida's unique sandy soil and subtropical climate have proven to be ideal for growing the seeds that early settlers planted.
 The soil conditions in Indian River County and along the rest of the eastern seaboard of Florida are perfect for growing sweet juicy oranges and grapefruit.